 Whether you’re looking for a Caribbean, Mediterranean, or transatlantic voyage, SeaDream Yacht Club’s two twin mega-yachts—SeaDream I and SeaDream II—are the ideal celeb-worthy vessels.
 Days at sea can be spent relaxing in the saltwater pool, while nights include movies, screened on the top deck, and a sleep-under-the-stars experience (the crew will create a special bed for you on the deck so you can fall asleep to the sounds of the sea).

-Each ship is outfitted with 56 luxe staterooms, including 10 suites, meaning you and your new partner basically have the ship to yourselves (in fact, you can have it to yourself—the line also offers private charters, perfect for a wedding at sea—just saying).
+Each ship is outfitted with 56 luxe staterooms, including three suites, meaning you and your new partner basically have the ship to yourselves (in fact, you can have it to yourself—the line also offers private charters, perfect for a wedding at sea—just saying).
 Itineraries are also all-inclusive, so food, drinks (including alcoholic beverages), water sports, and even gratuities are baked into the cost of the cruise.

 Windstar is one of the latest cruise lines to operate traditional sailing yachts, the ultimate throwback cruising experience.
 Renovated in 2019, the largest sailing yacht Wind Surf carries 342 passengers.
 The Wind Spirit and Wind Star each carry 148 passengers.
-All three cruise to 50 nations, with 150 ports-of-call throughout Europe, the South Pacific, the Caribbean, and Central America.
-Windstar also has powered yachts—Star Pride, Star Breeze, and Star Legend—each with 312 guests, and are all undergoing significant renovations in 2021.
+All three cruise to over 60 nations, with 330 ports-of-call throughout North America, Asia, Europe, the South Pacific, the Caribbean, and Central America.
+Windstar also has powered yachts—Star Pride, Star Breeze, and Star Legend—each with 312 guests, and all underwent significant renovations in 2021.
 Foodie couples will also appreciate Windstar's partnership with the James Beard Foundation, offering guests an exclusive lineup of culinary-focused sailings that highlight the local cuisine of the destinations you visit, plus onboard cooking demonstrations, tastings of regional wines, and visits to local markets ashore.

 Regent Seven Seas Cruises

-The crown jewel of the Regent fleet, the 750-passenger Seven Seas Splendor has been dubbed the “world’s most luxurious ship.”
+The crown jewel of the Regent fleet, the 746-passenger Seven Seas Splendor has been dubbed the “world’s most luxurious ship.”
 What makes her so over-the-top?
 The fact that each stateroom is a suite with its own private balcony, while common spaces feature inlaid marble floors, glass staircases, crystal chandeliers, and, oh—the ship hosts the largest suite at sea, complete with its own in-room spa.